canonical/ubuntu-core-docs/en/guides/go-to-production/simple.md

 Steps for building an image are provided here <http://docs.ubuntu.com/core/en/guides/build-device/image-building>.

-**Note** To include your extra snaps in the image, build the image using the `--extra-snaps argument` followed by  the names of your published snaps (they are obtained from the store and installed).
-This is the the same as the `required-snaps` key's value in the model assertion.
+**Note** While the `ubuntu-image` command provides an `extra-snaps` argument, it should not be used to install your special extra snaps.
+Instead, your extra snaps that are listed in the model assertion's `required-snaps` field are installed in the image.

 The result is an image file that you can flash onto your devices.